commitdev/docs/docs/eps/ep-hop.md

 ### Past projects

-We have [a comprehensive list of past project pitches](https://drive.google.com/drive/u/1/folders/1xPY1nQUeTTlN_lfIDQwrYVde4zQx8_vf) for you to review. (*Note: the link is only viewable with a commit.dev email.*)
+We have [a comprehensive list of past project pitches](https://drive.google.com/drive/u/1/folders/1xPY1nQUeTTlN_lfIDQwrYVde4zQx8_vf) for you to review. (*Note: you may have to request access - sorry about that!*)

 ### Add your own Open Source Project